renewalsa-websites/craft-template/docs/configuration-and-setup.md

 When using environment variables, local variables can be set in `.env`.
 As more variables are used in the project, it is reccomended to update the `.env.example.dev` with placeholders to show which variables are expected.
 Do NOT put sensitive values in `.env.example.dev` as this is committed to the repository.

-When it comes to deploying on Platform.sh the enviornment variables can be set via the GUI or CLI.
+When it comes to deploying on Platform.sh the environment variables can be set via the GUI or CLI.
 It is reccomended to set them [via the GUI](https://docs.platform.sh/administration/web/configure-project.html#variables) on [https://console.platform.sh/](https://console.platform.sh/) as we have noted some inconsistencies with how CLI created variables are shown in the GUI.
 It is also possible to define variables in `.platform.app.yaml` but these definitions are NOT visible via the GUI.

 More information on setting variables on Platform.sh can be found in their docs.